 Adopt Multi-Factor Authentication

 Multi-factor authentication (MFA) or two-factor authentication (2FA) leverages an existing user device, like a smartphone or token, to verify a known quantity, like a passphrase.
-Once the MFA/2FA is established, it only requires the passphrase.
+Once the MFA/2FA is established on that device, it only requires the passphrase to log in.
 Unrecognized devices will require an authentication process that involves sending a code to a registered device for a human to acknowledge.

-Companies of all sizes will need to prepare for a new office landscape after COVID-19 and implementing new cybersecurity measures to support both WFO and WFH should be the first place they start.
-If you have questions about how to manage a secure WFO and WHF environment, reach out to your Aldrich Technology Advisor today.
+Companies of all sizes will need to prepare for a new office landscape after COVID-19 and implementing new cybersecurity measures to support Work from Anywhere should be the first place they start.
+If you have questions about how to drive productivity and manage a secure Work from Anywhere environment, reach out to your Aldrich Technology Advisor today.

 Meet the Author